link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 ## Leaky Bucket

 The **Leaky Bucket** works much like its name suggests: imagine a bucket with a hole at the bottom.
-Requests flow into the bucket and "leak" at a constant rate.
+Requests flow into the bucket and **leak** at a constant rate.
 Regardless of the intensity of incoming traffic, only a fixed volume is processed.

 For example,
 incoming requests are queued,